Is it safe for women to travel in India?

 - If there is a phone in your room, check that it works.
 You may need to use it in case of any emergencies.

 - Lock your door when you're inside your room and do not open it to anyone you don’t know.
 If hotel staff need access to your room for any reason, request that they do this while you are out, or wait at reception while they attend to any cleaning or repairs.
-For the protection of both our travellers and staff, our leaders worldwide are not permitted to be alone in a room with a group member.
+For the protection of both our travelers and staff, our leaders worldwide are not permitted to be alone in a room with a group member.

 - Inform reception immediately if you notice any doors or windows in your room open or broken; do not enter if they are.
 Likewise, if you notice any hotel staff acting suspiciously or making your feel uncomfortable, go to your leader or one of your group members so you are not alone.